nikomatsakis/babysteps/content/blog/2024-10-14-overwrite-and-pin.markdown

 * If `F: Overwrite`, then `Pin<&mut F>` is equivalent to `&mut F`.
 We showed in Theorem A that `Pin<&mut O>` could be upcast to `&mut O` and it is possible to create an `&mut F` from `&mut O`, so this must be safe.
 * If `F: !Overwrite`, then `Pin<&mut F>` refers to a pinned value found in `o.f`.
 The lemma tells us that the value in `o.f` will not be disturbed for the duration of the borrow.

+EDIT: It was pointed out to me that this last theorem isn't quite proving what it needs to prove.
+It shows that `o.f` will not be disturbed for the duration of the borrow, but to meet the pin rules, we need to ensure that the value is not swapped even after the borrow ends.
+We can do this by committing to never permit swaps of values unless `T: Overwrite`, regardless of whether they are borrowed.
+I meant to clarify this in the post but forgot about it, and then I made a mistake and talked about `SwapWhileBorrowed` -- but `Swap` is the right name.

 ### What part of this post are you most proud of?